Preimplantation Genetic Diagnosis

 LET US GET IN TOUCH

 PGD is an exceedingly complex procedure.
 Here at Compass we want to guide you and ensure you choose a treatment plan that is appropriate for your circumstances.
-If you want to learn more about PGD and how it can benefit your treatment, fill out the form below and one of our scientists will be in touch, or scroll down to read more.
+If you want to learn more about PGD and how it can benefit your treatment, complete the form below and one of our scientists will be in touch, or scroll down to read more.

 When you undergo PGD, it isn’t possible to receive a "fresh" transfer as all cells have to be analysed after the embryo reaches Day 5.
 This means that all embryos are frozen and transferred after analysis has been completed.